michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 * New feature: French Language pack added (thanks to Pierre_02!)
 * Change: Check MMM is enabled for the menu before enabling the Mega Menu button on each menu item
 * Change: Add '300' and 'inherit' options to font weight, add 'megamenu_font_weights' filter
-* Change: Move mega menu settings page from under Appearance to it's own Top Level menu item (since the plugin options are no longer purely appearance related)
+* Change: Move mega menu settings page from under Appearance to its own Top Level menu item (since the plugin options are no longer purely appearance related)
 * Fix: Second row menu items not correctly being forced onto a new line
 * Fix: PHP warning when widget cannot be found (due to being uninstalled)
 * Fix: Remove borders and excess padding from mobile menu (regardless of theme settings)